flairminds-divyansh1702/Sales-Forecasting/README.md

 }'

 To look for the visual results of Forecast and Forecast Comparison in postman, instead of pressing send press "Send and Download".
-This will download the html file which when opened, will show the charts of the forecast.
+This will download the html file which when opened, will show the interactive charts of the forecast.